-Shriners Hospitals Open betting tips & predictions – the Shriners Hospitals for Children Open was founded 34 years ago in 1983 and played annually in Las Vegas.
+Shriners Hospitals for Children Open was founded 34 years ago in 1983 and is played annually in Las Vegas.
 The tournament is currently held at TPC Summerlin.
 In 1984 it became the first PGA Tour event in history to offer a purse exceeding a million dollars.

 The Par 71 course can stretch to 7,255 yard and is located at an average elevation of 2,700 feet (820 m) above sea level.
 Greens are large by Tour standards averaging 7,500 square feet and are very scoreable.

 In 2016, Rod Pampling, birdied four of the last six holes to capture his first win in 10 years.
-His victory included a bogey free opening round with 7 x Birdies and 2 x Eagles for an -11 (60).
+His victory included a bogey free opening round with seven Birdies and two Eagles for an -11 (60).
 The Australian finished the week 1st in Strokes Gained Tee-To-Green gaining almost 13 strokes on the field average.
 He finished the week 38th in Driving Distance, T15 for Driving Accuracy, T11 for GIR and T12 in Putts per GIR.

 In 2015, Smylie Kaufman, closed with a final round 61 to separate himself by one stroke from a group of seven players.
 Kaufman led the field in Total Birdies, Total Driving, All-Round Ranking and Par Breakers.

 The 2014 champion, Ben Martin, posted four rounds in the 60s on his way to victory which included a 62 on the Saturday.

 In a nutshell, this week is all about players putting themselves in position for scoring, racking up birdies and avoiding any unforced errors